Reconciling Higgs physics and pseudo-Nambu-Goldstone dark matter in the S2HDM using a genetic algorithm: Numerical analysis

-Consequently, we conclude that the main impact of our choice to demand the theoretical constraints to be respected at least until $\mu = 1\tev$ is that the masses of the heavy states are closely related to the overall mass scale $M$, which, however, does not significantly constrain the values of $\lambda_{6,7,8}$, since they do not depend directly on $M$ (see \refap{secparas}).
+Consequently, we conclude that regarding the collider phenomenology the main impact of our choice to demand the theoretical constraints to be respected at least until $\mu = 1\tev$ is that the masses of the heavy states are closely related to the overall mass scale $M$, which, however, does not significantly constrain the values of $\lambda_{6,7,8}$, since they do not depend directly on $M$ (see \refap{secparas}).
 Thus, the only exception to the constraints on the mass splittings arises when there is a Higgs boson $h_2$ or $h_3$ with almost $100\%$ singlet component present, in which case its mass would be dominantly related to the value of $v_S$ instead of $M$, and the mass could differ substantially from $m_A$, $m_{H^\pm}$ and $m_H$, as will also be further discussed below.
-Thus, our approach of including the theoretical constraints has in some aspects the same effect as applying the constraints from the EWPO, which are also sensitive to large mass splittings between the scalar states~\cite{Haller:2018nnx}.
+Thus, our approach of including the theoretical constraints drives the model predictions towards the decoupling limit of the S2HDM, where the masses of the heavy states $m_{A}$, $m_{H^{\pm}}$ and $m_{H}$ are approximately determined by the scale $M$ of the soft-breaking of the discrete $\mathbb{Z}_2$.
+Considering the theoretical constraints described above has in some aspects the same effect as applying the constraints from the EWPO, which are also sensitive to large mass splittings between the scalar states~\cite{Haller:2018nnx}.
 This fact on its own is not very surprising since also the EWPO observables arise from the radiative corrections.
 More interesting, however, is that while it is sufficient to have either $m_H \sim m_{H^\pm}$ or $m_A \sim m_{H^\pm}$ in order to be in agreement with the constraints from EWPO (at one-loop level), the inclusion of the RGE running and the requirement $\mu_v > 1 \tev$ gives rise to the fact that both conditions should be approximately fulfilled, i.e.\ $m_H \sim m_A \sim m_{H^\pm}$.